jpcarrascal/HootBeat/audience-control/README.md

-# Count Me In
+# HootBeat: Audience participation
-A collaborative step sequencer for audience participation
+Give audience control of the lighting show.